London Underground K Stock

 London Underground K Stock is a clerestory-roofed rail stock built for the District line in 1927.
 It was subsequently absorbed into the London Underground Q Stock.

+History

 A complete review of District line rolling stock was carried out in 1926, leading to the withdrawal of further B Stock cars and their replacement, plus additional rolling stock to increase frequencies.
-This led to the construction of the K Stock, some of which was owned by the London, Midland and Scottish Railway (LMS).
+This led to the construction of the 101 motor cars of clerestory roofed K Stock.

+Fate

 As built, the cars had hand-operated sliding doors.
-The doors were converted to air operation in 1938 as part of the Q Stock project.
+The doors were converted to air operation, and electro-pneumatic brakes added in 1938 as part of the Q Stock project.
 The modified cars were reclassified as Q27 stock.
 The last of the Q Stock was withdrawn in 1971.